foundriesio/docs/source/getting-started/register-device/index.rst

        User code: SQRD-PLBN
        Browser URL: https://app.foundries.io/activate/

-3. After completing the previous step, the device is registered and should be visible by navigating to the web interface at https://app.foundries.io/factories/, clicking your **Factory** and selecting the **Devices** tab.

-   Or by using :ref:`ref-fioctl`:
+3. Your device is now registered and should be visible by navigating to the `web interface <https://app.foundries.io/factories/>`_ and selecting the **Devices** tab for your Factory.
+Or you can check by using :ref:`ref-fioctl`:

  .. prompt:: bash host:~$, auto